Readless

 When should I move beyond RSS-to-email?

-When inbox volume becomes the bottleneck.
-RSS-to-email handles collection well, but if triage time stays high, add summarization and scheduled review blocks so you read fewer but higher-value items.
+Move beyond RSS-to-email when inbox volume becomes the bottleneck rather than the feed count.
+RSS-to-email handles collection well, but if triage time stays high — email already consumes 28% of the workweek according to McKinsey — add summarization and scheduled review blocks so you read fewer but higher-value items.
+An AI digest layer on top of RSS-to-email is the usual next step.

 Related Reads